FerretDB/FerretDB/website/blog/2023-11-16-guide-to-migrating-mongodb-ferretdb.md

 These modes describe how FerretDB processes incoming requests.
 The `diff` modes forward requests to the FerretDB and the FerretDB proxy, which is another MongoDB-compatible database, and log the difference between them.

-To test your application against FerretDB, follow the guide on the [pre-migration planning process].
+To test your application against FerretDB, follow the guide on the [pre-migration planning process](https://docs.ferretdb.io/migration/premigration-testing/).

-Once you are satisfied that the pre-migrating testing was successful, proceed to the next stage.
+Once you are satisfied that the pre-migration testing was successful, proceed to the next stage.

 ### Step 2: Set up FerretDB